MarcusWentz/time_concentrate/README.md

 ----
 2 volatility oracle with VolatilityOracle.sol
 OR
-volatility oracle by Ken form Uniswap https://github.com/ankitchiplunkar/v3-volatility-oracle OR volatility calculation from Axiom
+volatility oracle by Ken form Uniswap https://github.com/ankitchiplunkar/v3-volatility-oracle : the function for getting volatility is: https://ankitchiplunkar.com/v3-volatility-oracle/howtouse/
+OR
+volatility calculation from Axiom
 OR